-So, I am writing this book in an epoch in which theoretical investigations, engaging with interdisciplinary efforts to discuss about the metaphysics and philosophy of the social sciences, seem to be dominated by unnecessary discussions among a small group of dedicated academics at the edge of the sociological landscape, who prefer to indulge in armchair, abstract analyses, rather than undertaking the kind of substantial empirical investigations that could potentially have an impact on real social issues.
+So, I am writing this book in an epoch in which theoretical investigations, engaging with interdisciplinary efforts to discuss about the metaphysics and philosophy of the social sciences, are thought of as being dominated by unnecessary discussions among a small group of dedicated academics at the edge of the sociological landscape, who prefer to indulge in armchair, abstract analyses, rather than undertaking the kind of substantial empirical investigations that could potentially have an impact on real social issues.
 As if methodological investigations are not guided by ontological frameworks.
 As if current empirical investigations are not informed by ‘heavyweight’ theoretical work (with a strong metaphysical flavour), offered by authors like Michel Foucault, Pierre Bourdieu, Anthony Giddens or Bruno Latour.
 As if we can have clear, pure empirical data without (implicitly or explicitly) making theoretical assumptions about the social individual and other abstract ‘objects’.
-But instead of further discussing this unintelligible and even embarrassing tendency of modern sociology to reject theoretical approaches, let me start the analysis of this book by explaining some of the key ideas which I will be using.
+However, instead of further discussing this unintelligible and even embarrassing tendency of modern sociology to reject theoretical approaches, let me start the analysis of this book by explaining some of the key ideas which I will be using.

 This book is working on a genuinely theoretical and meta-theoretical level of analysis, focussing on how metaphysics is related to social scientific reasoning.

-Metaphysics is a broad area, including many accounts of the meaning or the constitution of the world; it includes theorizing about the abstract, holistic or theoretical entities (for a discussion, see; Ross, et al, 2013) that are posed by scientists and/or philosophers, and the categorizing and classification of dimensions, kinds or universals.
+Metaphysics is a broad area, including many accounts of the meaning or the constitution of the world; it includes theorising about the abstract, holistic or theoretical entities (for a discussion, see Ross et al., 2013) that are posed by scientists and/or philosophers, and the categorising and classification of dimensions, kinds or universals.
 In this book, I am mainly focusing on the notion of metaphysics as the production of world-views, and I will make it clear if and when I am referring to other notions of metaphysics.

 In the first chapters, I will reflect on key debates in the extensive terrain of metaphysics and meta-metaphysics (analyses about the nature of metaphysics).
-In Chapter Two, I will start the analysis by looking at a classical debate on the nature of ontology and metaphysics that took place between two protagonists working in epistemology and the philosophy of science: Rudolph Carnap and Willard Van Orman Quine.
+In Chapter 2, I will start the analysis by looking at a classical debate on the nature of ontology and metaphysics that took place between two protagonists working in epistemology and the philosophy of science: Rudolph Carnap and Willard Van Orman Quine.
 I will examine this debate in order to argue against the linguistic turn in philosophy and the social sciences.
-Then, in Chapter Three, I will offer a critique of the ideas of truth and objectivity, as key ideas in the debates between realists and anti-realists in the area of meta-metaphysics or meta-ontology.
-This analysis will allow me, in Chapter Four, to explain what I mean with idea of the cognitional priority of metaphysical world-imageries, and also to systematically discuss and summarise some of the hidden and untheorized links between philosophy and the social sciences – links that if adequately discussed can change our understanding of the disciplinary divisions in the humanities and the social sciences.
-The ultimate aim of these three chapters is to show that social ontology enters into meta-philosophical analyses in ways that contemporary philosophical discussions ignore (primarily as a prerequisite background to what key terms like language, subject, knowledgeability, etc. mean).
+Then, in Chapter 3, I will offer a critique of the ideas of truth and objectivity, as key ideas in the debates between realists and anti-realists in the area of meta-metaphysics or meta-ontology.
+This analysis will allow me, in Chapter 4, to explain what I mean with idea of the cognitional priority of metaphysical world-imageries, and also to systematically discuss and summarise some of the hidden and untheorised links between philosophy and the social sciences – links that if adequately discussed can change our understanding of the disciplinary divisions in the humanities and the social sciences.
+The ultimate aim of these three chapters is to show that social ontology enters into meta-philosophical analyses in ways that contemporary philosophical discussions ignore (primarily as a prerequisite background to what key terms like language, subject and knowledgeability mean).

-In this sense, the analysis in chapters two, three and four is preparatory for what follows, and outlines the philosophical context within which I will connect and develop two different approaches to the relation between sociology and metaphysics:
+In this sense, the analysis in Chapters 2, 3 and –4 is preparatory for what follows and outlines the philosophical context within which I will connect and develop two different approaches to the relation between sociology and metaphysics: